discoverygarden/dgi_migrate/README.md

 ## Introduction

-A module to facilitate I7 to I8 migraiton.
+A module to facilitate I7 to I8 migration.

 ## Requirements